AKAspanion/ownerstown-test-api/README.md

 # Ownerstown Backend
-This is the backend for Ownerstown interview test app.
+Backend for Ownerstown interview test app.

 ## Task
 Create an endpoint that recieves a code and returns the superhero name.